Last Updated on

 For example, I use this tool to make some of my sidebar banners sticky so that they scroll down the page with the reader.

 I use this plugin to convert Google Docs into WordPress posts automatically.
-Since I get a lot of my initial first drafts written for me, I download them as a .docx file from Google Docs and insert them into my posts/pages with this plugin.
+Since I get a lot of my initial first drafts written for me, I download them as a .docx file and insert them into my posts/pages with this plugin.
 The Mammoth .docx Converter will appear underneath your posts/pages, and it’s as simple as uploading your file and clicking “Insert into Editor.”

 OptinMonster is hands down the best email opt-in plugin on the market (and 100% how you joined this list).
 With the ability to create exit intent, modal popups, in-content opt-ins, and more, they are the reason that my email list is growing by about 60-75 users/day.